DXGB-TV

-DXGB-TV (channel 11) is a television station in Zamboanga City, Philippines, affiliated with TV5.
-It is the flagship television property of locally based Golden Broadcast Professionals, Inc., which owned the station since its inception.
+DXGB-TV (channel 11) is a television station in Zamboanga City, Philippines and the flagship television property of locally based Golden Broadcast Professionals, Inc., which owned the station since its inception.
+It is one of the two TV5-affiliated outlets in the Zamboanga Region, with channel 11 serving as local originating regional station; the second station is DTV UHF channel 18, owned by TV5's sister station Cignal TV and direct relay of TV5 Manila.

 DXGB-TV is a sister station to One Sports affiliate DXDE-TV (channel 29), and radio station DXEL (95.5 MHz).
 The three stations share studios and transmitter facilities at the GBPI Bldg., Campaner Street, Zamboanga City.

 Background

 With an authority from the NTC to use a 5-kilowatt transmitter granted on March 17, 1992, GBPI TV-11 operates using the city’s first solid-state BTSC stereo TV transmitter.
 A 4-bay panel TV antenna system coupled to a 260 ft. self-supporting broadcast tower blankets the entire Zamboanga Peninsula with a potential 20 kilowatts ERP signal.

 Transmitting from the highest point at the center of downtown Zamboanga City, GBPI TV-11 has the best equipped ”Live-on-Air” studio, and has the capability for outside broadcast.
 This station is equipped with a 5-meter fiberglass TVRO system which can pull in any satellite signal within footprint view.

 As an affiliate of TV5 Network Inc., GBPI TV11 carries most of TV5's national network programming, with local news and independent productions as breakaway from the Manila feed.